 Policy on Records Management and Retention

-Duplicate files, duplicate copies, library materials, and stocks of obsolete forms or pamphlets originally intended for distribution are not considered to be official records or record copies.
+Duplicate files, copies, library materials, and stocks of obsolete forms or pamphlets originally intended for distribution are not considered to be official records or record copies.
 Duplicates or non-record convenience copies should be destroyed when they cease to be useful and should never be kept longer than the official record copy.